 Each year students audition to perform in a musical production.
 Lead and ensemble roles are performed by students in both grades seven and eight.
 Set design, backstage work, and costuming are only a few of the other aspects of theater production with which students can become involved.
 Parents, teachers and staff are encouraged to participate.
 A more intense final rehearsal schedule is announced later.
 Auditions will be held in December.
-Performances will be April 7th, 8th and 9th.
+Performances will be in March.

 - Cross Country